Vogeltak/maxcrone.org/content/books/2022-10-19-land-of-big-numbers.md

 ## Beautiful country
 Tender resignation in a relationship.
 Is it enough to be together with a kind-hearted person?
-It feels like a very real and practical perspective on life; not encouring others or yourself to strive to some fairytale version of reality (because chances are that you won't ever attain such a life anyway).
+It feels like a very real and practical perspective on life; not encouraging others or yourself to strive to some fairytale version of reality (because chances are that you won't ever attain such a life anyway).
 But instead, having healthy acceptance towards the things you cannot change anyway.
 Very Tao-like.